 The specialists come in any of the following fields:

 The program of work for a Fulbright Specialist’s visit may include activities such as lecturing to undergraduate or graduate students; professional consultations and advising; participation in workshops, symposia or conferences; development and/or evaluation of academic curricula or educational materials; etc. The program does not fund research.

 The World Learning Organization in the United States builds a roster of U.S. specialists in a variety of fields through an open application process.
-Fulbright Finland Foundation selects five project proposals from Finnish organizations for a Specialist Program to be forwarded to the World Learning Organization.
-Finnish institutions can make either an open application for a specialist in a given field or request a specific person from the Fulbright Specialists roster.
+Fulbright Israel selects five project proposals from Israeli organizations for a Specialist Program to be forwarded to the World Learning Organization.
+Israeli institutions can make either an open application for a specialist in a given field or request a specific person from the Fulbright Specialists roster.
 American scholars have to be accepted to the Fulbright Specialist roster to be considered for the Fulbright Specialist Program.

 - The program provides the specialist with round trip airfare (tourist class) and a $200/day honorarium.